 Integration of ESG objectives and strategies into the REIT's business reflects the growing importance of these factors among many of our key stakeholders.
-Investors recognize the risks associated with changing regulatory requirements, tenants are including sustainability considerations in their leasing decisions, and employees want to work for responsible and socially-focused organizations.
 The REIT is working to improve its long-term environmental performance, and also to invest in "human capital" for the implementation and monitoring of all ESG initiatives.

-The Spanish property Delgado is pursuing LEED Platinum certification that is expected to be received in Q3 2024.
+The Spanish property Delgado is pursuing LEED Platinum certification that is expected to be received.

-On the German portfolio, the REIT expects offers for a green electricity procurement policy will be received in 2024, in addition to the implementation of smart watersaving equipment.
+On the German portfolio, the REIT expects offers for a green electricity procurement policy will be received in 2024, in addition to the implementation of smart water-saving equipment.

 FFO and AFFO are non-GAAP measures.
-See the "Non-GAAP Financial Measures and Other Measures" section for more information on the REIT's Non-GAAP measures.
-A reconciliation of FFO and AFFO to Net Income can be found under the "Non-GAAP Reconciliation (FFO and AFFO)" section.
+See the section "Non-GAAP Financial measures and Other Measures" for more information on the REIT's Non-GAAP financial measures.
+A reconciliation of FFO and AFFO to Net Income can be found under the "Non-GAAP Financial measures and Other Measures".